-Parents thought their son was nonverbal.
-Then a dentist helped him speak
+Parents Thought Their Son was Nonverbal.
+Then a Dentist Helped Him Speak

-The Motz family of Katy, Texas, says their lives changed after a visit to the dentist’s office.
+KATY, Texas - The Motz family of Katy says their lives changed after a visit to the dentist’s office.

-Mason Motz, 6, was at Dr. Amy Luedemann-Lazar’s office to get teeth pulled when the pediatric dentist noticed a different issue.
+Mason Motz, 6, was at Dr. Amy Luedemann-Lazar’s office in Katy to get teeth pulled when the pediatric dentist noticed a different issue.
+Mason was so-called “tongue-tied,” which was the root cause of his speech problems.

-Mason had suffered from speech delays his whole life.
-He was born with Sotos Syndrome, a genetic disorder that affects growth and development.
-The family thought his speech delays were due to the disorder, but it turns out that he was tongue-tied.
-The condition caused limited range of motion with his mouth.

 “He’s got a vocabulary now.
 He’s able to put together letters and words,” Motz said.

-The family is giving all the credit to Dr. Luedemann-Lazar, who specializes in treating special needs patients and tongue-tied children.
+The family is giving all the credit to Dr. Luedemann-Lazar, who specializes in treating special needs patients and correcting tongue-tied kids.

-A tongue-tie is a condition formed in the womb, when the tongue doesn’t separate completely from the bottom of the mouth.
+It’s a condition formed in utero where the tongue doesn’t separate completely from the bottom of the mouth.

 “It really drives the development of your face, nose and airways,” Dr. Luedmann-Lazar said.